Dhadhazi/storefront-backend-api/README.md

 - Fill in the [.env requirements](#.env) or just fill in the config.ts file (see below the variables needed)
 - Create a [database.json based on the requirements](#database.json) (see below the schema)
 - Run `NPM install` to install the node packages
-- Run `db-migrate` command to migrate the database
+- Run `db-migrate up` command to migrate the database
 - Start the app with `NPM start`
 - Application runs in port 8000 by default (can be changed in config), database runs in port you set it up